Cray-HPE/sat/docs/man/sat.8.rst

 -----------

 **host**
-        Points to the Cray EX-1 API gateway.
+        Points to the API gateway.

 **cert_verify**
         If "true", then SAT will validate the authenticity of the api-gateway